Top 10 online PA/phonics resources/activities23 Replies

 200+ days in COVID-19 lockdown and no clear end in sight, so I’m scratching around for fresh ways to target phonemic awareness, phonics and morphology online.
 Maybe you are too.
 Here are some things I was SO GRATEFUL to find.
 A million thanks to their creators.
 Please add your favourite resources and ideas in the comments.

 I think my head would have imploded in the last 18 months without a Wordwall subscription (AUD$12 a month for all the games).
-We’ve made lots of activities which you can use for free, and so have many others.
+I’ve made lots of activities which you can use for free, and so have many others.

 Only the crossword and hangman games require spelling rather than reading to play, but not to create.
 I therefore get kids to help me create a game online: first choose a game, type the target words/sentences into it, then play the game, then go on the leader board.
 Playing the game again can be part of the homework, either on a computer or as a printable crossword or word search.